davidmfinol/davidmfinol.github.io/README.md

 [Source](https://github.com/davidmfinol/GalactiCombat)

 The first game project I worked on as part of the UT Game Development program.
 As part of a team of 3 programmers, I wrote all the code for movement, networking, and AI.
 The included README.pdf indicates all the instructions for linux machines, the original platform for this project.
 I have since ported it over to Windows, so now it needs to be run with GalactiCombat.exe.
+Unfortunately, GalactiCombatServer.exe has proven difficult to port over correctly, so multiplayer is nonfunctional.

 ## LIBnation
 ![LIBnation](https://raw.githubusercontent.com/davidmfinol/LIBnationGame/master/LIBnationGame.png)